-Last updated on 5th December 2022
+Last updated on 17th April 2024

 So in this guide, we’ll discuss what scope creep is, what causes it, and how to avoid it.
+We’ll also provide some helpful tips you can use to make sure your next project stays on track!

 What is scope creep in project management?

-It’s probably best to start here by actually defining ‘scope.’
 When we talk about the scope of a project, we’re basically talking about things like:

-- Deliverables: What we’re making, building or creating.
+Deliverables: What we’re making, building or creating.

-- Resources: Who’s going to be making, building or creating it, and what materials/tools do they need?
+Resources: Who’s going to be making, building or creating it, and what materials/tools do they need?

-- Timelines: How long it’s going to take, when each stage of the project is due for completion, and when the final deliverable(s) will be delivered.
+Timelines: How long it’s going to take, when each stage of the project is due for completion, and when the final deliverable(s) will be delivered.

-- Budget: How much it’s going to cost, and how much the end-client is paying.
+Budget: How much it’s going to cost, and how much the end-client is paying.

-Scope creep is when the scope of a project – all the things we mentioned above, plus potentially some others – starts to expand beyond what was originally agreed upon.
+Scope creep then, is when the scope of a project – all the things we mentioned above, plus potentially some others – starts to expand beyond what was originally agreed upon.

-To put it crudely, scope creep is sneaky: it rarely presents as something obviously transformative.
+Whoever invented the term ‘scope creep’ did a great job – because it hints at the minute, insidious nature of it.
+Scope creep is sneaky!
+It rarely presents as something obviously transformative.
 It generally looks like a little tweak here or there – but that little tweak can create huge knock-on effects, like the proverbial butterfly effect.

 And, as we’ve already mentioned, in extreme cases, scope creep can even cause projects to be scrapped entirely!